KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 * **LdapSecurityServiceSupplier**: a pure LDAP connector that authenticates every user using the LDAP server,
 * **ProfiledLdapSecurityServiceSupplier**: a mixed LDAP connector that can authenticate some users using the LDAP server and other users using the internal Knowage authentication mechanism.

-LdapSecurityServiceSupplier relies only on a LDAP configuration file, instead ProfiledLdapSecurityServiceSupplier checks also the Knowage user profile **auth_mode**.
+LdapSecurityServiceSupplier relies only on a LDAP configuration file, instead ProfiledLdapSecurityServiceSupplier checks also the Knowage user profile attribute **auth_mode**.
-If the user profile **auth_mode** is defined and its value equals to ``internal`` for the logging user, then Knowage will use its internal authentication mechanism, otherwise it will try an authentication via LDAP.
+If the user profile attribute **auth_mode** is defined and its value equals to ``internal`` for the logging user, then Knowage will use its internal authentication mechanism, otherwise it will try an authentication via LDAP.

 In order to setup any LDAP security connector, prepare a .properties file that includes the LDAP configuration: